Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 • MercadoLibre (MELI) — Latin America’s leading e-commerce platform

-Tip: ADRs are an excellent way to take individual positions in specific international companies you believe in, while ETFs provide broad diversification.
-Many investors use a “core and satellite” approach: a core holding of international ETFs supplemented by select ADR positions in high-conviction companies.
+Tip: ADRs are an effective means of taking individual positions in specific international companies, while ETFs provide broad diversification.
+Many investors use a “core and satellite” approach: a core holding of international ETFs supplemented by selected ADR positions in high-conviction companies.

 International Mutual Funds

-Traditional mutual funds remain a viable option, particularly in retirement accounts like 401(k)s where ETF selection may be limited.
-Vanguard Total International Stock Index Fund (VTIAX), Fidelity International Index Fund (FSPSX), and Schwab International Equity ETF (SCHF) offer similar exposure to their ETF counterparts.
+Traditional mutual funds remain a viable option, particularly in retirement accounts such as 401(k)s, where the ETF selection may be limited.
+The Vanguard Total International Stock Index Fund (VTIAX), Fidelity International Index Fund (FSPSX), and Schwab International Equity ETF (SCHF) provide similar exposure to their ETF counterparts.

-Actively managed international funds like Dodge & Cox International Stock Fund (DODFX) and American Funds EuroPacific Growth Fund (AEPGX) attempt to outperform their benchmarks through stock selection.
-While active management has a mixed track record overall, the international space is one area where active managers have historically had a better chance of outperforming, because international markets tend to be less efficient than the U.S. market.
+Actively managed international funds such as the Dodge & Cox International Stock Fund (DODFX) and the American Funds EuroPacific Growth Fund (AEPGX) attempt to outperform their benchmarks through stock selection.
+While active management has a mixed overall track record, international investing is one area in which active managers have historically had a better chance of outperformance, because international markets tend to be less efficient than the US market.

 Currency Risk and How It Affects International Returns

 One of the most important yet frequently misunderstood aspects of international stock investing is currency risk.
-When you invest in foreign stocks, your returns are affected by two factors: the performance of the stock itself in its local market, and the movement of the foreign currency relative to the U.S. dollar.
-These two components can work together to amplify returns or work against each other to diminish them.
+When an investor purchases foreign stocks, returns are affected by two factors: the performance of the stock itself in its local market, and the movement of the foreign currency relative to the US dollar.
+These two components can combine to amplify returns or to offset them.

-Consider a simple example: You invest in a European stock that trades in euros.
-Over one year, the stock rises 10% in euro terms.
-But during that same year, the euro weakens 5% against the U.S. dollar.
-Your return as a U.S. investor is approximately 5% (10% local return minus 5% currency loss), not the 10% you might have expected.
+Consider a simple example.
+An investor purchases a European stock denominated in euros.
+Over one year, the stock rises 10 per cent in euro terms.
+During the same year, the euro weakens 5 per cent against the US dollar.
+The return for a US investor is approximately 5 per cent (the 10 per cent local return less the 5 per cent currency loss), not the 10 per cent that might have been expected.

-Conversely, if the euro had strengthened 5% against the dollar during that year, your return would have been approximately 15% (10% stock gain plus 5% currency gain).
-Currency movements can significantly amplify or dampen your international returns.
+Conversely, had the euro strengthened 5 per cent against the dollar during the year, the return would have been approximately 15 per cent (the 10 per cent stock gain plus the 5 per cent currency gain).
+Currency movements can substantially amplify or diminish international returns.

-Historical data shows that currency effects tend to wash out over very long periods (15-20+ years), but they can be quite significant over shorter time frames.
-Between 2002 and 2007, for example, the falling U.S. dollar added approximately 3-4% per year to international stock returns for U.S. investors.
-Between 2011 and 2016, the strengthening dollar subtracted a similar amount.
+Historical data indicate that currency effects tend to wash out over very long periods (fifteen to twenty years or more), but they can be substantial over shorter time frames.
+Between 2002 and 2007, for example, the falling US dollar added approximately three to four per cent per year to international stock returns for US investors.
+Between 2011 and 2016, the strengthening dollar subtracted a comparable amount.

-Currency-hedged ETFs (like HEFA for developed markets) use financial derivatives to neutralize currency movements, giving you pure local-market stock returns regardless of what happens to exchange rates.
-The question is whether hedging makes sense for your portfolio.
+Currency-hedged ETFs (such as HEFA for developed markets) use financial derivatives to neutralise currency movements, providing pure local-market stock returns regardless of exchange-rate movements.
+The question is whether hedging is appropriate for a given portfolio.

-• Reduces short-term volatility in your international holdings
+• It reduces short-term volatility in international holdings.

-• Eliminates an unpredictable variable from your returns
+• It removes an unpredictable variable from returns.

-• Can be particularly valuable during periods of dollar strength
+• It can be particularly valuable during periods of dollar strength.

 Arguments against hedging:

-• Currency diversification is itself a form of diversification — owning assets in multiple currencies protects against the risk that the U.S. dollar weakens significantly
+• Currency diversification is itself a form of diversification; holding assets in multiple currencies protects against substantial weakening of the US dollar.

-• Hedging costs money (typically 0.1-0.5% per year in expense ratio premium and trading costs)
+• Hedging incurs costs—typically 0.1 to 0.5 per cent per year in expense-ratio premium and trading costs.

-• Over long periods, currency effects tend to even out, making hedging unnecessary for patient investors
+• Over long periods, currency effects tend to even out, rendering hedging unnecessary for patient investors.

-• If you are concerned about the long-term trajectory of the U.S. dollar, unhedged international exposure provides a natural hedge
+• For investors concerned about the long-term trajectory of the US dollar, unhedged international exposure provides a natural hedge.

-Key Takeaway: For most long-term investors (10+ year horizons), unhedged international exposure is generally recommended.
-The diversification benefit of holding multiple currencies outweighs the short-term volatility it introduces.
-Currency hedging is more appropriate for shorter-term investors or those who want to reduce portfolio volatility.
-Understanding how interest rates affect stocks is also important, as interest rate differentials between countries are a primary driver of currency movements.
+Key Takeaway: For most long-term investors (with horizons of ten years or more), unhedged international exposure is generally appropriate.
+The diversification benefit of holding multiple currencies outweighs the short-term volatility introduced.
+Currency hedging is more suitable for shorter-term investors or those seeking to reduce portfolio volatility.
+Understanding how interest rates affect stocks is also important, as interest-rate differentials between countries are a principal driver of currency movements.

 Currency Risk in Emerging Markets

 Currency risk is substantially higher in emerging markets.
-Currencies like the Turkish lira, Argentine peso, and Nigerian naira have experienced dramatic devaluations that devastated returns for dollar-based investors, even when local stock markets performed well.
-The Brazilian real, South African rand, and Indonesian rupiah, while more stable, still exhibit significantly higher volatility than developed market currencies like the euro, British pound, or Japanese yen.
+Currencies such as the Turkish lira, Argentine peso, and Nigerian naira have experienced substantial devaluations that have severely affected returns for dollar-based investors, even when local stock markets performed well.
+The Brazilian real, South African rand, and Indonesian rupiah, while more stable, still exhibit considerably higher volatility than developed-market currencies such as the euro, British pound, or Japanese yen.

-This elevated currency risk is one reason why emerging markets are often more volatile than their underlying fundamentals might suggest, and it underscores the importance of sizing emerging market positions appropriately within your portfolio.
+This elevated currency risk is one reason emerging markets are often more volatile than their underlying fundamentals would suggest, and it underscores the importance of sizing emerging-market positions appropriately within the portfolio.

 Risks Unique to International Investing

-While the benefits of international diversification are well-documented, international investing introduces risks that do not exist (or exist to a lesser degree) in domestic investing.
+Although the benefits of international diversification are well documented, international investing introduces risks that do not exist (or exist to a lesser degree) in domestic investing.
 Understanding these risks is essential for building an appropriate allocation and setting realistic expectations.

 Political and Geopolitical Risk

 Foreign governments can take actions that directly harm investors.
-Nationalization of industries, sudden regulatory changes, capital controls, sanctions, and political instability can all destroy shareholder value overnight.
+Nationalisation of industries, sudden regulatory changes, capital controls, sanctions, and political instability can all destroy shareholder value rapidly.
 Russia’s 2022 invasion of Ukraine, for example, resulted in foreign investors losing virtually all of their Russian stock holdings as the country was cut off from the global financial system.

 China presents a particularly complex case.
-As the second-largest equity market in the world, Chinese stocks offer significant growth potential, but they come with risks around government intervention in private enterprise, delisting threats for Chinese ADRs, geopolitical tensions with the U.S., and regulatory unpredictability.
-The crackdown on Chinese technology companies in 2021 wiped out hundreds of billions of dollars in market value.
+As the second-largest equity market in the world, Chinese stocks offer substantial growth potential, but they carry risks of government intervention in private enterprise, delisting threats for Chinese ADRs, geopolitical tensions with the US, and regulatory unpredictability.
+The crackdown on Chinese technology companies in 2021 eliminated hundreds of billions of dollars in market value.

 Regulatory and Accounting Differences

 Not all countries maintain the same accounting standards, financial reporting requirements, or investor protections as the United States.
-While developed markets generally follow International Financial Reporting Standards (IFRS), which are broadly comparable to U.S. GAAP, emerging market companies may have less transparent financial reporting, weaker auditing standards, and less robust shareholder protections.
+While developed markets generally follow International Financial Reporting Standards (IFRS), which are broadly comparable with US GAAP, emerging-market companies may have less transparent financial reporting, weaker auditing standards, and less robust shareholder protections.

 Liquidity Risk

-Many international stocks, particularly in smaller developed markets and emerging markets, trade with much lower volume than comparable U.S. stocks.
-Low liquidity can result in wider bid-ask spreads, difficulty executing large trades, and more pronounced price volatility.
-This is less of a concern when investing through large, liquid ETFs, but it becomes relevant when buying individual foreign stocks or investing in frontier markets.
+Many international stocks, particularly in smaller developed markets and in emerging markets, trade with substantially lower volume than comparable US stocks.
+Low liquidity can result in wider bid-ask spreads, difficulty in executing large trades, and more pronounced price volatility.
+This is less of a concern when investing through large, liquid ETFs but becomes material when buying individual foreign stocks or investing in frontier markets.

 Tax Complexity

 International investments can create tax complications.
-Most foreign countries withhold taxes on dividends paid to foreign investors (typically 10-30%, depending on tax treaties).
-While you can usually claim a foreign tax credit on your U.S. tax return, the process adds complexity.
-Additionally, some countries impose capital gains taxes on foreign investors, and the reporting requirements for foreign financial assets can be burdensome.
+Most foreign countries withhold taxes on dividends paid to foreign investors—typically 10 to 30 per cent, depending on tax treaties.
+Although a foreign tax credit can usually be claimed on the US tax return, the process adds complexity.
+The tax-efficient investing strategies guide covers asset-location decisions that determine whether international funds are best held in taxable or tax-advantaged accounts.
+Additionally, some countries impose capital-gains taxes on foreign investors, and the reporting requirements for foreign financial assets can be burdensome.

-Caution: While these risks are real, they should not deter you from international investing entirely.
-Many of these risks are already priced into international stock valuations (which is one reason they tend to be cheaper than U.S. stocks).
-The key is to size your international allocation appropriately, diversify across regions, and favor well-regulated markets and transparent companies.
+Caution: Although these risks are real, they should not deter international investing entirely.
+Many of these risks are already reflected in international stock valuations, which is one reason such stocks tend to be cheaper than US stocks.
+The key considerations are to size the international allocation appropriately, diversify across regions, and favour well-regulated markets and transparent companies.

 Building a Globally Diversified Portfolio

-With a clear understanding of the opportunities and risks, the practical question becomes: how much international exposure should your portfolio have, and how should you structure it?
-There is no single correct answer, but research and expert opinions provide helpful frameworks.
+With a clear understanding of the opportunities and risks, the practical question becomes how much international exposure a portfolio should contain and how that exposure should be structured.
+There is no single correct answer, but research and expert opinion provide useful frameworks.

 How Much International Exposure?

-Professional opinions on international allocation vary, but generally fall into three camps:
+Professional views on international allocation vary, but generally fall into three categories:

 Approach Int’l Allocation Rationale Who Recommends